Gun Violence and the Police

 In addition to the loss of life and the pain to family members and survivors, police shootings have a uniquely corrosive impact on the nation: patterns of police violence dramatically reduce public confidence in police and lead community members to see them as part of the problem.1Sixty percent of civilians (and 79 percent of Black civilians) perceive police killings of Black Americans as signs of a broader problem rather than isolated incidents.
 Rich Morin, Kim Parker, Renee Stepler, and Andrew Mercer, “Behind the Badge,” Pew Research Center, January 2017, https://assets.pewresearch.org/wp-content/uploads/sites/3/2017/01/06171402/Police-Report_FINAL_web.pdf.
 Similarly, following the police killings of Michael Brown, Eric Garner, and Walter Scott, and the related protests, public confidence in the police hit an all-time low of 52 percent.
 2020 survey data is not yet available.
 Jeffrey M. Jones, “In U.S., Confidence in Police Lowest in 22 Years,” Gallup, June 19, 2015, https://news.gallup.com/poll/183704/confidence-police-lowest-years.aspx.
 The fear sown by these shootings makes neighborhoods less safe since law enforcement cannot do its part in preventing violent crime without the assistance of the community.

 As we have long heard from communities of color, police violence is gun violence.
-Indeed, 95 percent of deaths of civilians caused by police are with a firearm,2Everytown analysis of 2017 to 2021 Mapping Police Violence data (accessed January 3, 2022). and Black people are the victims at a disproportionate rate: they are nearly three times as likely to be shot and killed by police than white people.3Everytown analysis of 2013 to 2019 Mapping Police Violence (accessed June 4, 2020) and population data from the US Census.
+Indeed, 95 percent of deaths of civilians caused by police are with a firearm,2Everytown Research analysis of 2018 to 2022 Mapping Police Violence data (accessed February 22, 2023). and Black people are the victims at a disproportionate rate: they are nearly three times more likely to be shot and killed by police than white people.3Everytown Research analysis of 2018 to 2022 Mapping Police Violence (accessed February 22, 2023) and population data from the US Census.
 This may underestimate the true rate as race was unknown for approximately 10% of the reported deaths.
 National Violent Death Reporting System 2009-2012 (17 states participating) and also shows Black Americans killed by police at a rate 2.8 times higher than white Americans, see DeGue et al., 2016.
 CDC’s data on 2010-2014 deaths categorized as legal intervention shows a rate of police killing of Black males aged 10+ 2.8 times higher than white males 10+ years old, see Buehler, 2017.

 Black people are the victims at a disproportionate rate—they are nearly three times more likely to be shot and killed by police than white people.